Getting ready for Running Remote 2024: Sessions We’re Most Excited About

 During the past 2 years many companies have experimented with work models and a lot of them chose hybrid as the best option.
 Surprisingly, many professionals did as well.

-Well, all these questions are the reason we’re excited about this year’s Running Remote.
+Well, all these questions are the reason we’re excited about this year’s Running Remote

-As professionals from the sector that is highly dependent on location flexibility, we’re curious to see how it can be shaped in the future to answer the newly emerging (and sometimes even conflicted) needs of the new work-life culture.
+As professionals from the sector that is highly dependent on location flexibility, we’re curious to see how it can be shaped into the future to answer the newly emerging (and sometimes even conflicted) needs of the new work-life culture.

 What will the future of work be – Remote, Hybrid, or In-office?